 How we stand and move is controlled by mental images.
 We have a mental image of our body that is our normal or habitual way of standing or moving.
 When we have to make a new movement we need a new image.
 There are different sorts of imagery that can be used in learning movement.
 One type of imagery is seeing how people move and then using that sort of a superficial image to copy what they do.
 This is a common strategy in learning to dance tango or any other sort of dance.
 People look at someone dancing and then they try to copy that.
 A teacher might break down the choreography into simpler elements, but ultimately the goal is to copy the dance as it appears superficially.

-Any professional who specialises in movement education will immediately see the problem with this approach: what we see from the outside is merely the surface image that (while it may be pretty) conceals the underlying mechanics of the movement, that is, the way in which the mover or dancer achieves that movement.
+Any professional who specialises in movement education will immediately see the problem with this approach: what we see from the outside is merely the surface image that, while it may look cool or pretty, conceals the underlying mechanics of the movement, that is, the way in which the mover or dancer achieves that movement.
 Any movement is the result of the brain sending messages to the neuromuscular system to coordinate the various muscular contractions.
-When a person moves in a certain way, their brain sends particular messages that are going to be different then when you try to copy that movement by looking or imagining their movement as it appears to you from the outside.
+When a person moves in a certain way his brain sends particular messages that are going to be different then when you try to copy that movement by looking or imagining his movement as it appears to you from the outside.

 So the majority of people are essentially clueless as to how movement is actually learned and follow the lead of those who advertise themselves as experts on the basis that they can themselves perform the movements that they purport to teach.
 But the ability to make certain movements no more enables one to teach them than the ability to speak a language enables one to teach that language, otherwise we’d all be professional language teachers simply by virtue of being able to speak our native language fluently.

-Even if we agree that movement is taught through images, there is still a question of what is the right sort of image.
+Even if we agree that movement is taught through images there is still a question of what is the right sort of image.
 The problem with a lot of dance teaching is that one is asked to use the wrong sort of images.
-That is, imitating the movement as it appears to us is only one sort of image that we can use in learning to dance.
-Yet there are two other sorts of pedagogical image that have been developed by movement professionals that work much more efficiently:
+Imitating the movement as it appears externally is only one sort of image that we can use in learning to dance.
+Yet there are two other sorts of pedagogical image that have been developed by movement professionals that are more effective.

 First, there are images that have been developed specifically because they generate the desired response which can then be made habitual, ie., performed without the image.
 In this case, the image is a sort of a crutch.
 For example, when we want improve our posture, rather than imagining a person who has a good posture and trying to look like that, we can imagine being pulled up by a string attached to the top of the head.
 This image will move effective in getting us to lengthen the spine which is more desirable than standing straight like a soldier which is what people usually do.